TJ Maxx raises wages, following Wal-Mart's lead

 "This pay initiative is an important part of our strategies to continue attracting and retaining the best talent in order to deliver a great shopping experience, remain competitive on wages in our U.S. markets and stay focused on our value mission," TJX Chief Executive Carol Meyrowitz said in a statement.

-TJX Cos, which also owns the HomeGoods and Sierra Trading Post chains, said higher wages would lower its earnings by 4 percent while the strong dollar would cut earnings by 5 percent in the year ending Jan.
+TJX Cos, which also owns the HomeGoods and Sierra Trading Post chains, said higher wages along with pension costs and other investments would lower its earnings by 4 percent while the strong dollar would cut earnings by 5 percent in the year ending Jan.
 30, 2016.

 TJX forecast a profit of 64 to 66 cents per share for the first quarter and $3.17 to 3.25 per share for the full year.
 Analysts on average were expecting 72 cents per share for the current quarter and $3.50 for the full year, according to Thomson Reuters I/B/E/S.